-EuroPak-15a Receivers

-NovAtel Antennas

-Cables and Accessories

-Software Support

-One (1) Year from date of sale

-Ninety (90) Days from date of sale

-One (1) Year from date of sale
+EuroPak-15ab Receivers One (1) Year from date of sale NovAtel Antennas One (1) Year from date of sale Cables and Accessories Ninety (90) Days from date of sale Software Support One (1) Year from date of sale

 Date of sale shall mean the date of the invoice to the original customer for the product.
 NovAtel's responsibility respecting this warranty is solely to product replacement or product repair at an authorized NovAtel location.